Limited Submission Frequently Asked Questions

-Investigators interested in submitting a concept or proposal to a limited submission funding opportunity not listed on the VPDoR limited submission programs page should fill out the VPDoR Limited Submission Notification Form as soon as possible.
+Investigators interested in submitting a concept or proposal to a limited submission funding opportunity not listed on the VPDoR limited submission programs page must fill out the VPDoR Limited Submission Notification Form as soon as possible.
 We will determine if an internal competition is necessary and contact you regarding next steps for securing institutional approval.

 Who is eligible to apply to a limited submission opportunity?

-Unless otherwise stated, investigators with PI eligibility (members of the University's Academic Council or MCL faculty) are considered eligible by Stanford policies.
+Unless otherwise stated, investigators with PI eligibility (members of the University's Academic Council or UML faculty) are considered eligible by Stanford policies.
 The policy on Principal Investigator Eligibility and Criteria for Exceptions is available here.

 The internal review process